 It’s happened.
 My husband Randy now works from home.
 And I’m glad, truly.
 He deserves an easier life, having spent the past thirty-five years zooming around the globe on business trips.
 But now he’s here a lot–everyday.
 And it’s not bad.
 It’s just…well, different.
 In fact, here are the pros and cons for having a husband around most of the time…

 He’s nice — I’m lucky.
 I love my husband.
 He’s my best friend.
 If I have a funny story or problem, he’s the first person I go to.
 Sometimes it’s like having my own in-house shrink.
-Randy has a daybed in his office.
-I’ll lie there and tell him my latest dilemma like he’s Dr. Phil.
+Randy has an extra chair in his office.
+I’ll sit there and tell him my latest dilemma like he’s Dr. Phil.
 His advice is always sound and smart.
 Later I wonder if I should leave a check.

 He’s funny — Not since college have Randy and I spent so much time together.
 And I’ve rediscovered something.
 My husband’s hilarious.
 His imitations are spot-on.
 He sees the absurdity in life.
 We crack up at funny cat videos.
 In some ways, I’m brought back to what drew me to that tall, thin guy in 1976.
 He’s still the wittiest sophomore in the snack bar.